geoffyli/agent-assisted-learning-kit/src/commands/learning-init.md

 - Complete specification generated from user interaction
 - All files contain real content (no empty templates)
 - User has clear understanding of what was created
-- Ready for next phase (structure) when user chooses to proceed
+- Ready for next phase (plan) when user chooses to proceed